konradmiz/konradmiz.github.io/_posts/2018-08-19-Identifying-Wine-Qualities.md

 ## Summary

-With over 100,000 wine reviews to play with, I try to find words useful for describing different types of wine to make up for my unrefined palate.
-Given a wine I've never had before, but I know which type it is, I try to find both words that are common to describing that variety, and more subtle words to describe it if I feel like going out on a limb.
+With over 100,000 wine reviews to play with (and to make up for my unrefined palate), I try to find words useful for describing different types of wine.
+Given a wine I've never had before, but I know which variety it is, I try to find both words that are common to describing that variety, and more subtle words to describe it if I feel like going out on a limb.
 I additionally create some word clouds of different wines by variety; these facetted plots are out of reach of the `wordcloud` library but done passably by extending `ggrepel`.

 <!--more-->

 ### Introduction

 One of my favorite times of the week is Saturday evenings, when I share a bottle of wine with my girlfriend and we spend time talking or watching a show or movie.
-Unfortunately, my palate is not attuned to the subtleties of wine, especially not the $4 bottle we invariably drink as frugal students.
-She grew up smelling and tasting different wine varieties and does quite well picking out individual flavors and I can tell varieties of wine apart during a tasting, but definitely not whether I'm getting aromas of raspberries or blackberries in the wine at hand.
+Unfortunately, my palate is not attuned to the subtleties of wine, especially not the $4 bottle we as frugal students invariably drink.
+She grew up smelling and tasting different wine varieties and does quite well picking out individual flavors.
+I can tell varieties of wine apart during a tasting, but definitely not whether I'm getting aromas of raspberries or blackberries in the wine at hand.
 Tired of this cluelessness, and after finding a dataset on Kaggle with over 100,000 reviews of different wines I figured I can use the power of crowdsourcing to help me out a bit.

 There were three main goals of this text-mining exercise: